DBaaS Overview

 Service integration

-Integrating services with one another is not currently possible.
+Integrating DBaaS services with one another is not currently possible.

 Multi-zone setup and geo-replication

-All services that support replication from their protocol can be deployed with Geo-Redundancy from the CLI only with the integration capabilities.
+All services that support replication from their protocol can be deployed with geo-redundancy from the CLI with the integration capabilities.
 Read more about this feature in the specifics of each service.

-Forks are however possible across zones, enabling to start a copy of a service from one zone in another location.
+However, forks are possible across zones, which enables you to start a copy of a service from one zone in another zone.

 Data migration

-Migrating from an existing non-Exoscale DBaaS is possible only from the Web portal and applicable to SQL based services only.
+Migrating from an existing non-Exoscale DBaaS is possible only from the Portal and is applicable to SQL based services only.

 General information about Exoscale DBaaS plans

-The plan naming convention indicates the resources of each single or cluster of instances powering your service:
+The naming convention for plans indicates the resources of each single instance or cluster of instances powering your service:

 - Service type: pg, kafka, redis,...